Elk Mountain, Wyoming: Education

 Elk Mountain has a public library, a branch of the Carbon County Library System.

 Government

 Elk Mountain's current system of government is mayor-council government.
-4 council members are headed by the office of the Mayor.
-The current mayor of the town is Morgan Irene (Republican) whom took office in early January 2011 with a narrow victory against Rick Christopherson.
+Four council members are headed by the office of the Mayor.
+The current mayor is Morgan Irene, whom first took office in January 2011 after his first election victory which saw Irene win narrowly against former mayor Rick Christopherson.